 The horrors of the past year have given us a brief glimpse into what it’s like to live in a world ravaged by infectious disease.
 It’s easy to take for granted now that very few babies in rich countries die of disease in infancy, that most infectious diseases are treatable, and that there are vaccines available when we need them.
 But humanity only made the transition into that new world fairly recently.

-And smallpox eradication was a big part of it.
-In the 20th century alone, the disease killed hundreds of millions of people.
+Smallpox eradication was a major part of that.
+Over the course of the 20th century, country after country fought it back.
+The World Health Assembly declared on May 8th, 1980 that it was gone for good.
 Its gradual eradication meant ending the needless suffering and death of millions and millions of people every year.